 How can I store my cannabis?

 - Cannabis should always be stored in a locked area out of sight and reach of children and teens.
-Keep the product in the original packaging which is marked with the universal sign for cannabis.
+Keep the product in the original packaging which is marked with the universal sign for THC.